 Note: It may be necessary to lower the handbrake in order to swivel the driver's seat.
-In this case, ensure that first gear is engaged and the road wheels are chocked first.
+In this case, ensure that first gear (or PARK on automatic) is engaged and the road wheels are chocked first.

 WARNING: It is important that while the vehicle is in motion, any seat swivels are locked in the forward facing position.